-The European Court of Justice (the CJEU) held that the Safe Harbor privacy principles for transfer of data to the US are invalid opening questions on past and future data transfers relying on such data protection rules and calling for immediate actions.
+The European Court of Justice (the CJEU) held that the Safe Harbor privacy principles for the transfer of data to the US are invalid opening questions on past and future data transfers relying on such data protection rules and calling for immediate actions.

 The Safe Harbor privacy principles case

-The Safe Harbor privacy principles set out terms under which it is possible to transfer personal data from the European Union to companies based in the United States that committed to comply with such principles.
+The Safe Harbor privacy principles set out terms under which it is possible to transfer personal data from the European Union to companies based in the United States that committed to complying with such principles.
 This applies even though the United States is considered to be a country that does not ensure an adequate level of protection to personal data under European Union legislation.

 And after the position of the Advocate General on the matter, the European Court of Justice now held that

 - an EU supervisory authority has the full power to investigate and suspend the transfer of personal data to the US, irrespective of the EU decision validating the Safe Harbor Principles and